CATs: Cost Aggregation Transformers for Visual Correspondence: Experiments

 As shown in Table~\ref{tab:feature-backbone}, we explore the impact of different feature backbones on the performance on SPair-71k~\cite{min2019spair} and PF-PASCAL~\cite{ham2017proposal}.
 We report the results of models with backbone networks frozen.
 The top two rows are models with DeiT-B~\cite{touvron2020deit}, next two rows use DINO~\cite{caron2021emerging}, and the rest use ResNet-101~\cite{he2016deep} as backbone.
 Specifically, subscript \texttt{single} for DeiT-B and DINO, we use the feature map extracted at the last layer for the single-level, while for subscript \texttt{all}, every feature map from 12 layers is used for cost construction.
 For ResNet-101 subscript \texttt{single}, we use a single-level feature cropped at $\mathrm{conv4-23}$, while for \texttt{multi}, we use the best layer subset provided by~\cite{min2019hyperpixel}.
 Summarizing the results, we observed that leveraging multi-level features showed apparent improvements in performance, proving effectiveness of multi-level aggregation introduced by our method.
 It is worth noting that DINO, which is more excel at dense tasks than DeiT-B, outperforms DeiT-B when applied to semantic matching.
 This indicates that fine-tuning the feature could enhance the performance.
 To best of our knowledge, we are the first to employ Transformer-based features for semantic matching.
-It would be an interesting setup to train an end-to-end Transformer-based networks, and we hope this work draws attention from the community and made useful for future works. \paragraph{Data Augmentation.}
+It would be an interesting setup to train an end-to-end Transformer-based networks, and we hope this work draws attention from community and made useful for future works. \paragraph{Data Augmentation.}

 In Table~\ref{tab:aug}, we compared the PCK performance between our variants and DHPF~\cite{min2020learning}.
 We note if the model is trained with augmentation.
 For a fair comparison, we evaluate both DHPF~\cite{min2020learning} and CATs trained on SPair-71k~\cite{min2019spair} using strong supervision, which assumes that the ground-truth keypoints are given.
-The results show that compared to DHPF, CNN-based networks, augmentation has a larger influence in performance in CATs.
-This demonstrates that not only we have satisfied data-hunger problem inherent in Transformers, but also found that applying augmentations for matching has positive effects.
+The results show that compared to DHPF, a CNN-based method, data augmentation has a larger influence on CATs in terms of performance.
+This demonstrates that not only we eased the data-hunger problem inherent in Transformers, but also found that applying augmentations for matching has positive effects.
+Augmentation technique would bring a highly likely improvements in performance, and we hope that the future works benefit from this.